suhanree/sudoku/README.md

 I used in this code the recursive backtracking algorithm **[4]**.
 In this algorithm, the program visits empty cells and try a possible value one by one.
 If a value is valid, then try another empty cell and try possible values.
 If there is no possible value for a cell, go back to the previous cell and try another value for that cell.
 If it reaches the point where there is no more empty cell, the solution is found.
 It is easy to see that how to find the next cell can be crucial when it comes to the performance.
 Here I implemented three different methods when finding the next empty cell, and the third one, where the cell with the minimum possibilities is found at every step, was chosen.
-It can be time-consuming to search through all remaining empty cells at every step, however, it can save a lot of computing time in extreme cases, while comparable to other methods in other cases.
+It can be time-consuming to search through all remaining empty cells at every step; however, it can save a lot of computing time in extreme cases, while comparable to other methods in other cases.

 The reason is quite simple: we are basically performing a DFS (depth-first search) on a big tree, and if we reduce the number of branches near the top of the tree, we can reduce the number of visiting cells by a lot for big trees.